wongjiahau/Pineapple/docs/Features/Groups.md

-# Trait
+# Group

-Trait is a feature that allows you to reduce code duplication.
+Group is a feature that allows you to reduce code duplication by grouping different types into the same group.

-## Why do we need trait?
+## Why do we need group?

 Suppose we have two type of structure, which is `#!pine People` and `#!pine Fruit`,